yihehehe/lvlmgeolocation/README.md

   * openai/gpt-4o-mini
   * openai/o3

-## Evaluation
+## Usage - evaluation

-* run eval.py for distance-based evaluation
+* run eval.py for distance-based evaluation, set the following fields:
+- `ground_truth_file`: path to the ground truth csv
+- `predicted_file`: path to the prediction csv

-* run eval-match.py for matching-based evaluation at city-/country-/continent-level
+* run eval-match.py for matching-based evaluation at city-/country-/continent-level, set the following fields:

+- `PRED_CSV`: path to the prediction csv
+- `GT_CSV`: path to the ground truth csv
+- `OUT_CSV`: path to the evaluation csv

 Reference: